satori-com/tcpkali/doc/tcpkali.man.md

 ## LATENCY MEASUREMENT OPTIONS

+tcpkali can measure TCP connect latency, time to first byte, and request-response latencies.

+--latency-connect
+: Measure TCP connect latency.

+--latency-first-byte
+: Measure latency to first byte.
+Works only for the active sockets.

-tcpkali measures latency by repeatedly recording the time difference between the time the message is sent (as specified by **-m** or **-f**) and the time the latency marker is observed in the downstream traffic.
+tcpkali measures request-response latency by repeatedly recording the time difference between the time the message is sent (as specified by **-m** or **-f**) and the time the latency marker is observed in the downstream traffic (as set by **--latency-marker**).
-Latency data is aggregated across all connections, and the latency percentiles are displayed during and after the tcpkali session is done.

 --latency-marker *string*
 :   Specify a per-message sequence of characters to look for in the data stream.